-We aim to illustrate to what extent the strategic theoretical works of the ancient Chinese, and the stories from (military) history and/or literature contain elements which are interesting from the perspective of logic and/or game theory.
+We investigate whether the strategic theoretical works of the ancient Chinese, and the stories from (military) history and/or literature contain elements which are interesting from the perspective of logic and/or game theory.

-The authors of this paper are not familiar with the Chinese language, therefore we are forced to use translated volumes, which, even when they agree on what the ancient authors want to convey, sometimes disagree on the phrases used, and occasionally, also on the precise location where some statements are to be found in the text.
-Help from our Chinese colleague, Yanjing Wang, (see the acknowledgement at the end of this paper) is very much appreciated.
+Since the authors of this paper are not familiar with the Chinese language, we are forced to use translated volumes, which, even when they agree on what the ancient authors want to convey, sometimes disagree on the phrases used, and occasionally, also on the precise location where some statements are to be found in the text.
+Help from our Chinese colleagues, Yanjing Wang and Bonan Zhao, (see the acknowledgement at the end of this paper) is very much appreciated.